jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

   * `_minReturnedWei` is the minimum number of wei that the amount should be valued at.
 * The function can be accessed externally by anyone.
 * The function cannot be accessed recursively or while other `nonReentrant` functions in this contract are in progress.
+* The resulting function overrides a function definition from the `IJBETHPaymentTerminal` interface.
 * The function returns the ID of the funding cycle during which the distribution was made.

 # Body